 Why is Cash Value Insurance More Expensive?

 Now you know why cash value insurance premiums are substantially higher.
-It costs the insurance company more than replacing the item.
+It costs insurance companies more than replacing the item.
 On a positive side, rest assured that when an insurer refers you to a jeweler, an experienced professional will handle your claim.
-However….

 Value and Conflicts of Interest